-Fact Check: President Trump's Plans For Syrian Oil
+FACT CHECK: President Trump's Plans For Syrian Oil

 Trump Considering Keeping U.S. Troops In Syria To Safeguard Oil Fields From ISIS

-Trump has argued for years that the U.S. should seize Middle Eastern oil fields to recoup some of the cost of its military operations in the region — an idea that experts say violates international law, and would only fuel criticism of American intentions.
+Trump has argued for years that the U.S. should seize Middle Eastern oil fields to recoup some of the cost of its military operations in the region — an idea that experts say violates international law and would only fuel criticism of American intentions.

 "In the old days, you when you had a war, to the victors belong the spoils," Trump told ABC news in 2011.